Ōnohana Taketora

 Ōnohana Taketora (born 23 June 1958 as Hisayoshi Ono) is a former sumo wrestler from Yatsushiro, Kumamoto, Japan.
 He made his professional debut in March 1974 and reached the top division in March 1988.
 His highest rank was maegashira 13.
 Upon retirement from active competition he became an elder in the Japan Sumo Association, under the name Onoe.
 He left the Sumo Association in April 2004.

+He won a third-division title in September 1983, in an eight-way playoff, defeating both future ōzeki Konishiki and future yokozuna Futahaguro.